Flavio-coding/importa-foto/README.md

 -  Installer e uninstaller grafici

 ---
-Made with ♥️ by Claude and Flavio
+Made with ♥️ by Acqua and Flavio